-Contributions as shown below shall be made to the Painters and Allied Trades Local 2009 Pension Trust Fund, for each hour.
+Contributions as shown in Schedule C - Wage Schedule shall be made to the International Union of Painters and Allied Trades Industry Pension Fund, for each hour c/o District Council 38 Membership Services.

 DR.140 Other Funds

 DR.141 Association of Wall and Ceiling Contractors of B.C.
 Promotional Fund